|Home Loan Interest Rates 2019|

 What Factors Affect Home Loan Interest Rate?

 - Credit score: Your credit score is an indicator of your creditworthiness.
-The higher your credit score, the more creditworthy you will be for lenders.
+Higher your credit score, more creditworthy you will be for lenders.
 Lower credit score usually attracts a higher interest rate.

 - Loan amount: The loan amount you wish to borrow can also influence the rate at which you get the loan.
-Lenders have amount slabs as per which they set the rate of interest.
+Lenders have amount slabs that help set the rate of interest.